jakczo/Tophat-Plugin/README.md

 # Top-hat and Bot-hat Gimp plug-in
-Simple Gimp plug-in which uses morphological operations like top-hat and bot-hat on the chosen photo.
+Simple Gimp plug-in doing morphological operations such as top-hat and bot-hat on the chosen photo.